 The story thus far…

-Twenty years would pass by the time of 2014, bringing with it brand new opportunities and ways in which she did not need to know how to play an instrument, to create the music to her songs.
+Twenty years would pass and before I knew it, I was now in the year 2014.
+This brought brand new opportunities, and ways in which I did not need to know how to play any instrument, to create the music to my songs.
 The age of the internet was here, and with it brought brand new ways and opportunities in which music could be created.
-Because she possessed a natural ear for music, chord structuring & note placements were easy for her to learn.
-She took her gifts for music, her style for what musical sounds she liked, and started to create the music for all the songs that got left by the wayside some 20 years earlier.
-Hard work, many sleepless nights, a few tears along the way, and many prayers later, Lorraine would release three albums – “Best Part of Me,” “The Good Shepherd,” and her latest album “The Return of the King.”
+Because of my natural ear for music, chord structuring & note placements were easy for me to learn.
+I then took my gifts for music, my style for what musical sounds I liked, and started to create the music for all the songs that I had left by the wayside some twenty years earlier.
+After much hard work, many sleepless nights, a lot of prayer, and a few tears along the way, I would release three albums – Best Part of Me, The Good Shepherd, and my latest album, The Return of the King.

-Lorraine’s debut album “Best Part of Me” is a compilation of her early songs, from the time of her brother’s death in 1984 to more recent songs written in 2015.
-With her ability to sing and write across multiple genres, you will hear jazz, pop, R&B as well as some cultural crossovers from English to Hebrew.
-“There is a little bit of something for almost every genre of music lover out there,” Lorraine says of her debut album.
+My debut album, Best Part of Me, is a compilation of my early songs, from the time of my brother’s death in 1984 to more recent songs written in 2015.
+This album also has a specific focus on grief and loss, as well as songs written for children.
+Several songs on the album were written after I suffered a miscarriage before the birth of my third child.
+With my ability to sing and write across multiple genres, you will hear jazz, pop, R&B as well as some cultural crossovers from English to Hebrew.
+There is a little bit of something for almost every genre of music lover out there.

-Her 2nd album, “The Good Shepherd” was birthed during extreme personal pain.
-It would be during the creation of this album that she would lose both her parents within ten months from one another.
-Her pain, sorrow as well as healing and hope can be heard in the songs from this album.
-Based on the Aaronic blessing from the book of Numbers, Lorraine adds a cultural crossover.
-Singing in both Hebrew & English for her song “Yahweh’s Blessing (A Priestly Blessing).”
-Also, on her 2nd album is a tribute to her father.
-She re-created the song she performed with him in 1983 entitled “Tie Your Dream to Mine,” adding to her album a country-western flair. , “The Good Shepherd” is sure to reach the hearts of those who have a love for all genres, but specifically jazz, pop, R&B, as well as country-western music.
+My 2nd album, The Good Shepherd, was birthed during extreme personal pain.
+It would be during the creation of this album that I would lose both my parents within ten months from one another.
+My pain, sorrow as well as healing and hope can be heard in the songs from this album.
+Based on the Aaronic blessing from the book of Numbers, I add more cultural crossovers, as I sing in both Hebrew & English for my song, Yahweh’s Blessing (A Priestly Blessing).
+Also, on my 2nd album is a tribute to my father, where I re-created the song I performed with him in 1983 entitled Tie Your Dream to Mine, adding to this album a country-western flair.
+My album, The Good Shepherd is sure to reach the hearts of those who have a love for all genres, but specifically jazz, pop, R&B, as well as country-western music.

-Her 3rd album “The Return of the King” features several new artists who collaborated with her during the album creation.
-Artists appearing are Christian heavy metal bands “DAN,” “Sovereign Cross,” as well as the upcoming jazz artist Jordan Rogers – who is also her son.
-With her latest album release, Lorraine gives her listeners her best work yet.
-She steps up the tempo adding to the cultural crossover the sounds of Salsa, Mamba, Jazz, R&B, and the classic sounds of Contemporary Christian music.
+My third album, The Return of the King, features several new artists who collaborated with me during the album creation.
+Artists appearing are Christian heavy metal bands: DAN, Sovereign Cross, as well as the upcoming jazz artist Jordan Rogers – who is also my son.
+With my latest album release, I give my listeners my best work yet.
+I have since upped the tempo, adding to the cultural crossover the sounds of Salsa, Mamba, Jazz, R&B, and the classic sounds of Contemporary Christian music.

-Of the album contributor “DAN” – “Danny is one person God specifically brought into my life to help get me to this point and time in my music career.
-Even though Danny has his band (lead singer of a Christian heavy metal band), he will always be my band partner and producer.
-I couldn’t have done this without him”.
-Danny collaborated on the song production for many songs found on her new album, as well as singing lead and backup vocals for several of the songs.
+I primarily remain a solo artist, but Danny is one person God specifically brought into my life to help get me to this point and time in my musical career.
+Even though Danny has his own band (lead singer of Christian heavy metal band DAN), he will always be my band partner and producer.
+I couldn’t have done this without him.
+Danny collaborated on the song production for many songs found on my new album, as well as singing lead and backup vocals for several of the songs.

-Of the album contributor “Sovereign Cross” – “God also lead me to Gary B Sullivan (the 2nd Christian heavy metal band featured on her latest album).
-It would be their song “Holy Lord” that would be played at my father’s memorial service.
-The opportunity to sing my version of their songs, with their original music and background vocalists, was an honor for me”.
-Lorraine’s new album “The Return of the King” features two of “Sovereign Cross’s” original songs.
-Lorraine added a bonus track from her latest album “The Return of the King” on each of her previous albums.
+God also lead me to Gary B Sullivan, artist of Christian heavy metal band Sovereign Cross, who is the 2nd band featured on my latest album.
+It would be their song Holy Lord that would be played at my father’s memorial service.
+The opportunity to sing my version of their songs, with their original music and background vocalists, was an honor for me.
+My new album features two of Sovereign Cross’s original songs – Holy Lord, and Jesus Fill Us.

-“The journey is far from being over, & in many ways, it was only put on hold all those years ago.
-I do not know where God is leading me or where He will take me from this point forward – I only know that I am to follow Him,” says Lorraine as she looks towards the future and where her music is heading.
+The journey is far from being over, & in many ways, it was only put on hold all those years ago.
+I do not know where God is leading me or where He will take me from this point forward – I only know that I am to follow Him.
+I look forward and towards the future and where God will take my music next.